California leaders announce investigation into missing bond funds

-SAN FRANCISCO (Reuters) - California leaders on Thursday called for an investigation into the disappearance and possible embezzlement of $1.3 million of bonds by a Bay Area association.
+SAN FRANCISCO, Feb 12 (Reuters) - California leaders on Thursday called for an investigation into the disappearance and possible embezzlement of $1.3 million of bonds by a Bay Area association.

 State Treasurer John Chiang and Senate President Pro Tempore Kevin de León announced they would conduct legislative oversight hearings to ensure that government bonds were safe from fraud, abuse, and mismanagement.